The California Educator Reporting System: Overview

-In addition, the Smarter Balanced Interim Assessments Interpretive Guide is available to help educators, parents/guardians, and other stakeholders interpret interim assessment reports.
-The guide addresses questions of how to evaluate group, student, and item-level data from these assessments to improve teaching and learning.
+In addition, the Interpretive Guide for English Language Arts/Literacy and Mathematics Assessments is available to help educators, parents/guardians, and others interpret interim assessment reports.
+The guide addresses questions of how to evaluate aggregate (i.e., group), student, and item-level data from these assessments to improve teaching and learning.

 Access to CERS